somous-jhzhao/Machine_Learning_at_McMaster_University/docs/text_editor.rst

    This is a powerful tool for a lot of interesting things.
 It's the same way of installization.
 And the website is https://packagecontrol.io/packages/Sublimerge%203.

+   **Install Sublime-ShellScriptImproved**

+   This tools enables better ShellScript (Bash) syntax highlight for Sublime Text >= 3116, which makes your shell script more attractive: https://github.com/jfcherng/Sublime-ShellScriptImproved.
+   It can be installed by the *packagecontrol*.

    **Other fatures**
    You can make full use of this great article https://realpython.com/blog/python/setting-up-sublime-text-3-for-full-stack-python-development/.